Denver Native Plant Swap 2024

 3. Supplies: Have extra 2”-3″ pots and plastic trays you can donate by mid-June?
 Contact Peggy at email above.

 4. Volunteer at the swap event.
 Your experience and your helping hands make a big difference.
-Stay tuned for volunteer opportunities.
+SIGN-UP HERE

 FAQ’s: